centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-os-extensions.md

 - [Install] Added ability to use a non default database name
 - [Widget] Added an alarm duration filter in widget configuration
 - [Widget] Added an option to schedule a check when you open a ticket or acknowledge a resource
-- [Widget] Preselect option if only one choice is available
+- [Widget] Added preselect option in select box if only one choice is available

 #### Bug fixes

 - [Provider] Fixed error 400 issue when opening a ticket using Jira provider
+- [Provider] Fixed regression with Mail provider
 - [Widget] Display of the state type of the host instead of the service

 ### 21.10.0